senzing-garage/docker-yum/README.md

 ## Overview

-This repository is a wrapper over the `yum` command.
+This repository creates a Docker wrapper over the `yum` command.
 It can be used to download and extract RPMs.
 The default behavior is to install the latest `senzingapi` packages.